panzerdp/dmitripavlutin.com/content/posts/110-usestate-update/index.md

 React `useState()` hook manages the state in functional React components.

-When you call the state update function, does React update the state in synchornously  or asynchornously?
+When you call the state update function, does React update the state immediately (synchornously) or rather schedules a state update (asynchornously)?
+This post answers this question.

 ## 1. State update using *useState()*